JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-10-02-csharp-throw-expression/index.md

 this.firstName = firstName.EnsureNotNull();
 ```

-If you prefer not to implement your own set of such methods or use a third-party library, there is a straightforward two-liner solution using just the methods available in the C# core library starting from .NET 6.
+If you prefer not to create custom methods or rely on third-party libraries, a straightforward two-liner solution is available using methods from the C# core library starting with .NET 6:

 ```cs
 ArgumentNullException.ThrowIfNull(firstName);
 this.firstName = firstName;
 ```

+This approach not only simplifies your code but also enhances readability and maintainability, aligning with modern C# practices.